On Sept. 25, 1775, the British captured Ethan Allen while he ran a fool’s errand to Canada.

 The British seized Allen and held him on a series of prison ships, then moved him to England.
 As an officer of the Continental Army he would have been executed, but the British feared reprisals.

-Allen was held for two years in England, then sent back to America as part of a prisoner exchange.
+So the British held Allen for two years in England, then sent him back to America as part of a prisoner exchange.

 Abraham Lincoln loved to tell a story about what happened to Allen after the war.
-Though it may not be true, it's characteristic of Allen, who was controversial in life, brash, crude and daring.
+Though it may never have happened, it’s characteristic of Allen, who courted controversy in life.
+He was brash, crude and daring.

 Allen opposed organized religion and wrote an attack on Christianity called Reason: the Only Oracle of Man.
 He married a Loyalist only a few weeks after meeting her and only six months after his first wife died.

 Ironically, Ethan Allen’s daughter Fanny converted to Catholicism and became New England’s first nun.

 Here is the story as Lincoln liked to tell it.